sigvef/sigvehtml/README.md

 #===================================================# #===============#
 ```

-And finally, here it is rendered in chrome after it has been compiled:
+Here it is rendered in chrome after it has been compiled:

 ![](http://i.imgur.com/cyJSPUe.png)